At a Glance

 Key Responsibilities:

-- Ensure the safeguarding and welfare of all children in your care.
+- Maintain the highest standards of safeguarding and welfare for every single child in your care.

 Person Specification:

-- Level 2 or 3 qualification in Early Years Education or equivalent (essential).
+- Level 2 or 3 qualification in Early Years Education or willingness to complete this funded qualification.

-- Sound knowledge of the EYFS and child development.
+- An understanding of the EYFS and child development stages.

 For full details, please see our candidate pack.
 To apply, please complete a Wishford Education Application Form.